CT Residency Program

 - Contact For More Information

-In 2010, the Division of Cardiothoracic Surgery at the University of North Carolina at Chapel Hill began a new six-year integrated residency program, which residents enter directly from medical school.
-The Residency Review Committee for Thoracic Surgery, the national residency accrediting body, approved the program in July 2009.
+In 2010, the Division of Cardiothoracic Surgery at the University of North Carolina at Chapel Hill began a six-year integrated residency program, which residents enter directly from medical school.
+The Residency Review Committee for Thoracic Surgery, the national residency accrediting body, had approved the program in 2009.
 Students at North American medical schools may apply for the program through the Electronic Residency Application Service (ERAS).

-The curriculum includes rotations in vascular interventional radiology, endoscopy, cardiology, and endovascular surgery, and will provide residents with the background and experience using these new techniques in order to build a career as future “cardiothoracic specialists.”
+The curriculum includes rotations in vascular interventional radiology, endoscopy, cardiology, and endovascular surgery, and provides residents with the background and experience using these techniques in order to build a career as future “cardiothoracic specialists.”
 The program has been carefully designed to balance cardiovascular and thoracic care, and includes extensive exposure to fields relevant to thoracic surgery such as GI endoscopy, surgical oncology, and gastrointestinal (foregut) surgery.
 Completion of the program will lead to certification by the American Board of Thoracic Surgery.

-The new program replaces UNC’s traditional 3-year cardiothoracic surgery residency program, which was preceded by a general surgery residency.
+The new program replaces UNC’s traditional 3-year cardiothoracic surgery residency program, which was preceded by a 5-year general surgery residency.
 UNC’s 3-year program was phased out in 2014.